Fines will triple for businesses who employ workers illegally

 What happens if I don’t comply with the guidelines?

-At present, you could receive a fine of up to £15,000 (or £20,000 for a repeat offence) for each worker you haven’t checked in line with the rules.
+If you don't comply with these guidelines, you can expect to receive a fine of up to £45,000 (or £60,000 for a repeat offence) for each worker you haven’t checked in line with the rules.
 You may even face a criminal conviction.

 What should I do to stay compliant?